CloudHealth/cht_api_guide/_documentation/how-to-use-api.md

     curl 'https://chapi.cloudhealthtech.com/olap_reports/cost/history?api_key=XXXXX98900000YYYY&interval=monthly' -H 'Accept: application/json'
     ```
   * POST requests send data to the CloudHealth Platform.
 They include a JSON-formatted message body, which contains the data that should be sent.
 Here, the message body is specified as a parameter following the `-d` flag.

+  * The `Content-Type: application/json` header is required when PUTting or POSTing JSON to the API, else an HTTP 422 Unprocessable Entity is issued

     ```
     curl 'https://chapi.cloudhealthtech.com/v1/perspective_schemas?api_key=XXXXX98900000YYYY'
       -H 'content-type: application/json'